A look back at the Federal Reserve’s 2021 activity

 Merchants appreciate the Fed’s work to clarify Reg II and are eager to see the Fed’s official clarification this year following their review of the filed comments and information regarding PINless capability among issuers.

-The Fed also released their Issuer Costs Report (Insert Official Name) in 2021 after a short delay due to COVID-19.
+The Fed also released the “2019 Interchange Fee Revenue, Covered Issuer Costs, and Covered Issuer and Merchant Fraud Losses Related to Debit Card Transactions” report in May 2021 after a short delay due to COVID-19.
 The law required the Fed to set regulations on the “swipe fee” or interchange a covered issuer, an issuing bank with more than $10 Billion in assets, may charge the merchant to process a debit transaction.
 The law stated the fee must be reasonable and proportional to issuers’ costs and in determining that fee, the Fed should consider authorization, clearance, and settlement as factors.
 The law also allows for the Fed to consider a fraud adjustment to cover costs incurred by the debit card issuers and requires a study of issuers’ costs every two years.
 After its first examination of the issuers’ costs, which averaged around eight cents in 2011, the Fed set the rate at 21 cents plus five basis points and a penny for the fraud adjustment.

 The recent report showed issuers’ costs to process debit transactions have continued to decline over the last decade; however, the regulated rate has never been reduced.
 Merchants believe now is the time for the Fed to lower the rate limit.
 It is imperative they reduce the regulated fee limit considering the issuers’ costs have continually declined and the current rate is considerably higher than their costs.